hskang9/RoboND-DeepLearning-Project/report.md

 Finally, the learning curve for the last trained network is shown,
 ![alt](./docs/misc/learn1.png)

+The final model is saved as `data/weights/final_model.h5` and the corresponding config file, `data/weights/config_final_model`.

 With the above model, the quad can now successfully `follow` the target.
 [Here is the video in action](https://youtu.be/5CEIWJvnxw8)